ableplayer/ableplayer/README.md

 If descriptions are available using either of the above methods, a Description toggle button appears on the controller (represented by the universal Description symbol, the letter "D").
-How descriptions are ultimately delivered depends on which of the above methods is used, and on user preference.
+How descriptions are ultimately delivered depends on which of the above methods is used.

+If *both* methods are used, description will be delivered using the separate
+described version of the video.
+However, the WebVTT file will be used to (a) display the description text visibly (if users have selected this option in their preferences), and (b) incorporate the description text into the auto-generated interactive transcript.
+Therefore, it is important for the WebVTT description file to be accurately synchronized with the separate described version of the video.

+on user preference.
 If a user prefers text-based description announced by their screen reader, that’s what they’ll get.
 If they prefer an alternate video with description mixed in, that’s what they’ll get.
 See